Repo Manifest

 Jobs are one-shot processes executed based on a schedule.
 The property schedule

 defines the schedule using crontab format.
-The run
+The property disable_on_start

 property follows the Run Schema.
 The process is not restarted if failed.